sofa-framework/SofaSphFluid/README.md

 Smoothed Particle Hydrodynamics (SPH) is a computational method used for simulating the behavior of fluids.
 In SPH, the fluid is represented by a collection of particles, each carrying properties such as mass, position, velocity, and pressure.
-The fluid's properties are computed by smoothing functions over these particles, allowing for the accurate simulation of fluid flow, turbulence, and fluid-object interactions.
+The properties of the fluid are computed by smoothing functions over these particles, allowing for the accurate simulation of fluid flow, turbulence, and fluid-object interactions.

 SPH is widely used in applications like fluid dynamics, astrophysics, and special effects in computer graphics due to its flexibility and ability to handle complex free-surface flows.

 <p align="center">